kendraio/kendraio-app/docs/workflow/blocks/mapping.rst

   surname: "Doe"
   iAmNull: null

-We've seen that property values of object keys can be set using backticks, and it is also possible to wrap a whole JSON object in backticks.
+It is also possible to wrap a whole JSON object in backticks:
-The output will be the same as this:

 .. code-block:: json

    `{
       "name": "John",
       "surname": "Doe",
       "iAmNotNull": "now this value is visible too"
    }`

 Not
-^^^
+---
 When your data structuture holds the value that you wish to negate, you need to enclose the path of your data in parentheses before you NOT it.